 If you need to enroll in both Part A and Part B, you can do so online, in person at the Social Security office, or by phone.
 However, online is the easiest.
 On the other hand, if you already have Part A and only need to apply for Part B, you will have to print off this form and fill it out.
 You can either mail it to the Social Security office or drop it off in person.

 Once you have Part A and Part B, you will need to decide if you want to add a Medicare Advantage plan or Medicare Supplement plan to your coverage.
 You will have six months from the day your Part B is effective to enroll in a Medicare Supplement plan without having to go through underwriting.
-You will have a Special Election Period to enroll in a Medicare Advantage plan or Part D plan.
-This Special Election Period is 63 days that starts once your Part B is effective.
+If you qualify for a Special Election Period to enroll in a Medicare Advantage plan or Part D plan, it will start the day your lose employer coverage and last for two months.
+However, if you are enrolling in both Part A and Part B during the GEP, you will have three months before, the month of, and three months after your Part A effective date to enroll in a Part D or Medicare Advantage plan.

 Here are Boomer Benefits, we can help you compare all three types of plans, Medicare Supplement, Medicare Advantage, and Part D plans.
 However, only our Medicare Supplement policyholders have access to our Part D analysis service.
 Use the button below to request a free consultation with a Boomer Benefits agent.